bitfocus/companion-module-bmd-webpresenter/companion/HELP.md

 Add legacy module name to manifest

 ## Version 2.0.2
-Add a warning in the log for missing Stream Key or Platform
+Add a warning in the log for missing Stream Key or Server